lucas-tortora/call-of-cthulhu/masks-of-nyarlatothep/ny.md

 Así que, queridos invitados, dejen que sus máscaras les protejan, pero no les impidan vivir esta noche con intensidad.
 Sean curiosos, audaces, y permitan que la magia de esta velada los envuelva.

 ¡Brindo por ustedes, por esta noche, y por los secretos que el eclipse nos revelará!"

+## 0830 Meet Erica

+- Erica revela que Roger tenía pesadillas en las que algo lo llamaba.
+Se despertaba gritando pero se negaba a hablar de ellas.

+- Menciona que M'Weru (a quien llama "esa mujer negra Bunay") causó la obsesión de Roger.
+Erica es claramente racista hacia ella.

+- Roger desaparecía por días y luego aparecía con una mirada enloquecida, mencionando que había estado en Harlem.

+- Erica cree que el Dr. Huston y M'Weru convencieron a Roger de realizar la expedición.

+- Sobre los miembros de la expedición:
+  - **Sir Aubrey Penhew**: Erica no sabe mucho de él ni por qué se unió a la expedición.
+  - **Dr. Robert Huston**: Psiquiatra de Roger; Erica lo culpa por influenciar a su hermano.
+  - **Hypatia Masters**: Fotógrafa; Erica no estaba impresionada con ella.
+  - **Jack "Brass" Brady**: Guardaespaldas leal; Roger confiaba en él plenamente.

+- Erica menciona que Roger leía varios libros antiguos que lo obsesionaban.
+Ella descubrió una caja fuerte oculta en la biblioteca donde guardaba esos libros.
+Anotó la combinación en la portada de un libro de poemas de Poe.

+- Los libros en la caja fuerte son:
+  - *The Pnakotic Manuscripts*
+  - *Sélections de Livre D’Ivon*
+  - *Amongst the Stones*
+  - *Life as a God*

+## 0830 Meet Erica

+## 900  Conmottion in the kitchen as 2 wait staff are detained for smuggling weapons

+## 1000 Dinner, dinning room

+### 1030 1 Guest dissappears, security finds traces of blood and a mask

+## 1100 Fight breaks out between B Ruth and The explorer

+## 1200 Midnite seansence in the library by Allister Crowley

+He recently received the Mask of Hayama, which he plans to use for the first time in this seasence.
+He wants to show it off using a volunteer, but will use it himself if no one does.

+## 1230 Fats Waller plays the ballroom

+### 0115 Robbery attempt, security scare them off and they disappear

+## 0200 Exhibition match between Tuney vs Challenger

+## 330 Drinks and fireworks, the cultitst use the distraction to strike an assault

+## 400  M'Dari summons the hunting horror to target John TuVieja and his companions

+### Hunting Horror
+Resembling enormous ropy black serpents or worms possessing bat-like or umbrella-like wings, the form of a hunting horror continually shifts and changes, twitching and writhing, so it is hard to look at them.
+They may have only a single large wing rather than two.
+They speak in great harsh voices.
+A hunting horror’s length averages forty feet.
+These beings are dispelled by daylight.
+A strong enough burst of light (from a nuclear reaction, perhaps) could sear one to dust.
+Hunting horrors move swiftly and are harrier- creatures for some of the gods, particularly Nyarlathotep.
+They can be summoned in their own right and sent to seek out blood and lives.

+#### Stats

+STR 155
+CON 55
+SIZ 215
+DEX 70
+INT 80
+POW 115
+HP: 25
+Damage Bonus: 3D6
+Build: 4
+Magic Points: 21
+Move: 7 / 11 flying

+#### ATTACKS Attacks per round
+2

+#### Fighting

+A hunting horror may attack with its bite, its crushing bulk, and its tail tentacle attacks.
+65% (32/13), damage 1D6 + damage bonus

+#### Grasp (mnvr)

+The tail can be used to wrap around the victim, preventing movement.
+The hunting horror may then fly off with its victim or keep fighting.
+The victim can only break loose as the result of a successful opposed STR roll.
+When a victim is caught in the tail, the hunting horror may only make a bite attack, nibbling at the dangling victim with a bonus die to hit since the victim’s arms are usually pinioned. target immobile and must win an opposed STR roll to escape

+#### Dodge

+35% (17/7)

+#### Armor

+9-point skin.

+#### Sanity Points

+0/1D10 Sanity points to see a hunting horror.

+#### Spells

 ### Party NPCs